tonypeng1/Personal-ChatGPT/README.md

 streamlit run personal_chatgpt.py
 ```

-## Fork the GitHub Repository and APP Installation
+## Clone the GitHub Repository and APP Installation
 To clone the GitHub directory type the command as follows.
 ```
 git clone https://github.com/tonypeng1/Personal-ChatGPT.git